Infrastructure Improvement Projects in McGrath

 The Alaska Energy Authority funded a recently completed, energy audit that lead to an extensive grant project installing energy saving LED street lights, and LED light at the landfill burn-box, LED lights for the McGrath School, and both LED lights and an energy saving hot water heater for the Cap’n Snow Center.

-Currently, a USDA Rural Development grant through the State of Alaska, managed by the Village Safe Water Program, is finishing up a new water treatment plant.
+A USDA Rural Development grant through the State of Alaska, managed by the Village Safe Water Program, upgraded the public drinking water treatment plant.
 This project built a completely new, state-of-the-art, water treatment system involving new types of computerized and mechanized equipment, new pumps, piping and structures to produce clean drinking water from the Kuskokwim River.

 A new initiative from the City has begun to improve the trail system in and around McGrath and the traditional trails to the surrounding communities of Nikolai and Takotna.
 The National Parks Service Alaska Rivers, Trails and Conservation Assistance Program helped the McGrath Trail Committee identify and prioritize thirteen different trails.
 Information about these trails was published in a McGrath Community Trails Plan that is necessary to seek grant funding and guide trail improvements.